MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/configuring-storage-and-compute-options-for-analytical-dataflows.md

 [Standard dataflows](understanding-differences-between-analytical-standard-dataflows.md) always load data into Common Data Service tables in an environment.
 [Analytical dataflows](understanding-differences-between-analytical-standard-dataflows.md) always load data into Azure Data Lake Gen2 storage accounts.
 For both dataflow types, there's no need to provision or manange the storage.
 Dataflow storage, by default, is provided and managed by products the dataflow is created in.

-Analytical dataflows, allow an additional storage option: Providing your organization's Azure Data Lake Gen2 storage account.
+Analytical dataflows allow an additional storage option: your organizations' Azure Data Lake Storage Gen2 account.
 This option enables access to the data created by a dataflow directly through Azure Data Lake Gen2 interfaces.
 Providing your own storage account for analytical dataflows enables other Azure or line of business applications to leverage the data by connecting to the lake directly.

 ## Dataflows that leverage built-in storage

-By default, analytical dataflows will use the built-in Azure data lake storage&mdash;for example, when you create a dataflow in Power BI or Power Apps portal.
+By default, analytical dataflows will use the built-in Azure data lake storage;for example, when you create a dataflow in Power BI or Power Apps portal.
 Access to the output of this type of dataflow is only possible through the Power Platform Dataflow connector in Power BI Desktop, or from other dataflows.

 ## Dataflows that leverage customer provided storage